 - Uncover the batter, and whisk in the melted butter.
 Heat a heavy based omelette pan over a medium heat and brush with a little butter or oil.

 - Pour around 50-60ml (approx. ¼ cup) of batter into the hot pan and swirl to cover the base of the pan.
 Cook for a minute until the crepe loosens from the pan, then flip over and briefly cook the other side.
 Remove the crepe to a plate and repeat until all the batter is used up - I made 12 crepes.

 - Top and tail the beans, and trim the woody stems from the asparagus.
 Thinly slice the mushrooms, and crush the garlic.

 - Heat the olive oil in a skillet over a medium heat.
 Cook the mushrooms and garlic for a few minutes until the mushrooms become soft.
 Add the asparagus and cook for another minute, then add the beans.
 Cook everything for a few minutes more, until any water from the mushrooms is driven off, and the beans and asparagus are just cooked.

 - Lower the heat and stir in the cream cheese - mix gently to avoid breaking up the beans and asparagus.

-- Heat the oven to 180C.
+- Heat the oven to 180°C (350°F).
 Butter a baking dish.

-- Divide the filling between 10 crepes.
+- Divide the filling between the crepes.
 Roll each one up and arrange them in the baking dish.
 Dot the top with butter and bake in the hot oven for 15-20 minutes, until the tops are crisp and golden and the filling is piping hot.

-- Serve with hard cheese to grate/sprinkle over.
+- Serve with grated cheese sprinkled over.